DiligenceVault Data Processing Agreement

 The EU SCCs shall be deemed entered into by the parties as at the date of this DPA and shall take precedence over the terms of this DPA and shall be supplemented as follows:

 - EEA Transfers.
-In relation to European Data that is subject to the GDPR (i) Customer is the “data exporter” and DiligenceVault is the “data importer”; (ii) the Module Two terms apply to the extent the Customer is a Controller of European Data and DiligenceVault is a Processor; (iii) in Clause 7, the optional docking clause applies; (iv) in Clause 9, Option 2 applies and changes to Sub-Processors will be notified in accordance with the ‘Sub-processors’ section of this DPA; (v) in Clause 11, the optional language is deleted; (vi) in Clauses 17 and 18, the parties agree that the governing law and forum for disputes for the Standard Contractual Clauses will be determined in accordance with the ‘Contracting Entity; Applicable Law; Notice’ section of the Jurisdiction Specific Terms or, if such section does not specify an EU Member State, the governing law and the competent courts are those described in the order form related to the Agreement (for EEA transfers), Switzerland (for Swiss transfers), or England and Wales (for UK transfers); (vii) the Annexes of the Standard Contractual Clauses will be deemed completed with the information set out in the Annexes of this DPA; and (viii) if and to the extent the Standard Contractual Clauses conflict with any provision of this DPA the Standard Contractual Clauses will prevail to the extent of such conflict.
+In relation to European Data that is subject to the GDPR (i) Customer is the “data exporter” and DiligenceVault is the “data importer”; (ii) the Module Two terms apply to the extent the Customer is a Controller of European Data and DiligenceVault is a Processor; (iii) in Clause 7, the optional docking clause applies; (iv) in Clause 9, Option 2 applies and changes to Sub-Processors will be notified in accordance with the ‘Sub-processors’ section of this DPA; (v) in Clause 11, the optional language is deleted; (vi) in Clauses 17 and 18, the parties agree that the governing law and forum for disputes for the Standard Contractual Clauses will be determined in accordance with the EEA country in which the data exporter is established section of the Jurisdiction Specific Terms, if such section does not specify an EU Member State or as otherwise agreed between the parties,, the governing law and the competent courts are those described in the order form related to the Agreement (for EEA transfers), Switzerland (for Swiss transfers), or England and Wales (for UK transfers); (vii) the Annexes of the Standard Contractual Clauses will be deemed completed with the information set out in the Annexes of this DPA; and (viii) if and to the extent the Standard Contractual Clauses conflict with any provision of this DPA the Standard Contractual Clauses will prevail to the extent of such conflict.

 - UK Transfers.
 In relation to European Data that is subject to the UK GDPR, the EU SCC will apply in accordance with sub-section (a) and the following modifications (i) the Standard Contractual Clauses will be modified and interpreted in accordance with the UK-SCC Addendum as set out in Annex 4 of this DPA, and (ii) any conflict between the terms of the EU SCC and the UK SCC Addendum will be resolved in accordance with Section 10 and Section 11 of the UK SCC Addendum.